cpl/cryptor/docs/CONTRIBUTING.md

 ### Network volunteer

-The Cryptor Network will requiere nodes to function and test the initial verions.
+The Cryptor Network will require nodes to function and test the initial versions.
 Any node helps, no matter the hardware, it can be a Raspberry Pi, a supercomputer, a VPS or your home desktop/laptop.

 ## Continuous Integration